ServerPilot/API/README.md

 like the creation of an App, deploying SSL, deleting an old Database, etc.

-All methods that modify a resource will have an `actionid` top-level key in the JSON response.
+All methods that modify a resource will have an `actionid` top-level key in the JSON response if any server configuration was required.
 The `actionid` can be used to track the `status` of the Action.

 **Possible values of Action `status`**